NTSB: Driver was behind wheel at time of Texas Tesla crash

 The update report left unclear how or why the driver unbuckled the seat belt and changed seating positions, although it said the crash damaged the Tesla Model S’s high-voltage lithium-ion battery case, where the fire started.

-In a preliminary report released in May, the NTSB said home security camera footage showed that the owner of the Model S got into the driver’s seat of the car shortly before the deadly crash.
-Investigators found that the steering wheel had been damaged by an impact, presumably from the driver.
+The fatal trip began at the owner’s home near the end of a cul-de-sac, and home security video showed the owner getting into the driver’s seat and the passenger entering the front passenger seat, the report said.
+The car traveled about 550 feet before leaving the road on a curve, going over a curb, hitting a drainage culvert, a raised manhole and a tree.

 The crash occurred around 9:07 p.m. on Hammock Dunes Place, a two-lane residential road.
 Both the 59-year-old owner and the 69-year-old passenger were killed.
-Previously the NTSB said the 2019 Model S went off the road on a curve, drove over a curb, hit a drainage culvert, a raised manhole and a tree.

 Autopilot needs both the cruise control and the automatic steering to function.
 Traffic Aware Cruise Control can keep the car a safe distance from vehicles in front of it, while autosteer keeps it in its own lane.
 The report said the road also did not have lane lines.
 That could have have been why the automatic steering wouldn’t work.